criticalmash/asm-pager-test/README.md

 The first page we'll name `blog-1.html`, then `blog-2.html` etc.

-Assemble's List objects have a built-in function called `paginate` that can take any list of views and break it up into a set of sublists, along with all the other data you need to create a set of paginated pages.
+Assemble's List objects have a built-in function called `paginate` that can take any list of views and break it up into a set of sublists (or an array of Lists), along with all the other data you need to create a set of paginated pages.
 By converting a renderable collection of pages into a list, you can call `list.paginate({limit: 10})` to split your list into an array of sublists.

-Looping over this sublist you can then create a second set a views that get rendered out a pages, one page for each sublist.
-For example, if you have...
-TBC
+Looping over this new array you can then create a second set of views that get rendered out as pages, one page for each sublist.
+For example, if you have 25 blog posts that you paginated into groups of 10, the paginate function will generate an array of 3 sublists that each contain an array of posts.
+You use some standard Assemble methods to turn each array item into a new view with a name like 'blog-_n_.html' and stick that array of posts and other pagination info unto it's `data` attribute.

+You can review the `assmblefile.js` and other source code for details.

 ## Gotchas
 The paginator function adds many useful data attributes you can use while templating, including `first` and `last`.
 But Handlebar-helpers also has helpers by that name.
 I had to use `{{this.first}}` and `{{this.last}}` to make sure I used the right values.

-By default, the `view.data` inside the sublists doesn't contain any useful path data for constructing the URLS.
+By default, the `view.data` inside the sublists doesn't contain any useful path data for constructing root-relative URLS.
 I created a simple middleware to add that data to each sublist item before rendering.
+[I'll probably replace this with permalinks at some point.]

+I've also had problems using other helpers (like moment) inside the `#each` loop that iterates over the posts.
+Something about Assemble List collections is keeping me from calling these helpers.
+After trying several different approaches, I decided to move all business logic (even simple things like date formatting) out of the templates and into the middleware.
+See this post [Handlebars Considered Harmful](https://bryce.fisher-fleig.org/blog/handlebars-considered-harmful/index.html) for some background.

 ## To Run Example
 Clone repo and cd into it